IgniteUI/igniteui-xplat-docs/doc/en/components/grids/hierarchical-grid/load-on-demand.md

 The Ignite UI for {Platform} `HierarchicalGrid` allows fast rendering by requesting the minimum amount of data to be retrieved from the server so that the user can see the result in view and interact with the visible data as quickly as possible.
 Initially only the root grid’s data is retrieved and rendered, only after the user expands a row containing a child grid, he will receive the data for that particular child grid.
 This mechanism, also known as Load on Demand, can be easily configured to work with any remote data.

-This topic demonstrates how to configure Load on Demand by creating a Remote Service Provider that communicates with an already available remote oData v4 Service.
+This topic demonstrates how to configure Load on Demand by creating a Remote Service Provider.
 Here's the working demo and later we will go through it step by step and describe the process of creating it.

 ## {Platform} Hierarchical Grid Load On Demand Example